-External Gross Debt Long-term liabilities including Private Finance Initiatives and Finance Leases and Finance Leases Expected Credit Loss This is the loss on loans should the borrower default.
-Expected Orealt Loss Calculated by multiplying the probability of occurring with the net loss and with the exposure to the loss.
+External Gross Debt Long-term liabilities including Private Finance Initiatives and Finance Leases Expected Credit Loss This is the loss on loans should the borrower default.
+Calculated by multiplying the probability of occurring with the net loss and with the exposure to the loss.
 Fair Funding Review A review proposed by central government to consider how to fairly allocate local authority funding to individual councils according to need and resources.
 Although the government has acknowledged that the data and methodology for distributing funding has not been reviewed for many years, this has been delayed several times because of BREXIT, COVID-19 and other concerns.
 Previously linked to the government's 'Levelling Up' agenda consultation, this will now not take place until after the next General Election, which is scheduled to be held no later than January 2025 Finance Lease Where a lease is classified as a finance lease, then the substance of the transaction is the same as if the authority had purchased the asset and financed it through taking out a loan.
 The authority therefore recognises its interest in the asset together with a liability for the same amount.
 The lease payments are then treated in a similar way to loan repayments, being split between the repayment of the liability and a finance charge.
-Financial Conduct This is the body that regulates the financial services Authority (FCA) industry in the UK.
-Financial Instrument A contract that greates a financial asset for one party rinanciai instrument A contract that creates a financial asset for one party and a financial liability for the other. and a infancial hability for the other.
+Financial Conduct Authority (FCA) This is the body that regulates the financial services industry in the UK.
+Financial Instrument A contract that creates a financial asset for one party and a financial liability for the other.
 General Fund The account to which the cost of providing the services that are paid for from Council Tax and Government Grants are charged.
 The Housing Revenue Account is a ring-fenced element of the General Fund which must not subsidise or be subsidised by Council taxpayers.
-Company December This is a yearle wearner which has not been a second General Reserve This is a usable reserve which has not been earmarked for a specific future use.
+General Reserve This is a usable reserve which has not been earmarked for a specific future use.
 Similar to a contingency, to meet unforeseen events or expenditure, it can also be used to smooth variations in the level of savings required over a number of years.
 Gilt A UK Government bond issued by HM Treasury.